-Common name Latin name Blue gum Eucalyptus globulus Holm oak Quercus rotundifolia Black walnut Juglans major Spruce Picea abies Cherry tree (for fruit production) Prunus avium Cherry tree (for timber production) Prunus avium Apple tree Malus domestica Poplar in short rotation coppice Populus species Willow in short rotation coppice Salix species Radiata pine Pinus radiata D. Don Chestnut Castanaea sativa Miller
+Common name Latin name Blue gum Eucalyptus globulus Holm oak Quercus rotundifolia Black walnut Juglans major Spruce Picea abies Cherry tree (for fruit production) Prunus avium Cherry tree (for timber production) Prunus avium Apple tree Malus domestica Poplar in short rotation coppice Populus species Willow in short rotation coppice Salix species Radiata pine Pinus radiata Chestnut Castanea sativa

 Table 2.
 The updated Yield-SAFE model includes updated calibrations for nine crop species

 Crop Country Natural Mediterranean pasture/grass Portugal Pasture (<80% Dactylis glomerata>) Spain Wheat UK Barley UK Barley for RothC calibration UK Grassland Switzerland Winter rye Switzerland Sugar beet Italy Asparagus Italy

 The fifth section of the report (Section 5) describes the use of the updated Yield-SAFE model to describe the provisioning ecosystem services (in terms of food, materials and energy) of agricultural, agroforestry and forestry systems in four situations: montado in Portugal, cherry tree pastures in Switzerland, silvoarable systems in the UK, and short rotation coppice systems in Germany.
 The results generally show that an increase in tree density led to an increase in the “extractable” energy in the Swiss, British and German systems; in the Portuguese system it was assumed that the bioenergy stored in the trees would not be harvested.